Abbey Fields Lake – Rescued Carp – 2022

 The lake volunteers set up camp on the banks of the lake

-BBC Midlands Today became aware of the story (as did BBC CWR Radio) and sent a camera crew down to the lake to record the events that were unfolding.
+BBC Midlands Today became aware of the story (as did BBC CWR Radio) who sent a camera crew down to the lake to record the events that were unfolding.
 Their report appeared on the evening of Monday 15th, which gave the story much needed publicity, and would have widened the cause of the ‘Lake Lads’.
 Several interviews took place, including one with WDC councillor Richard Hales, who became pivotal in the support of the eventual removal of the carp.
 Up to this point, approximately 300 had already died.

 District Councillor Richard Hales being interviewed by reporter Peter Wilson